h1dd3nsn1p3r/vehicleManagementSystem/README.md

 ## Quick-Start

 - You can simply downlaod this project in `xampp/htdocs` folder.
-- Rename the folder name from `miniphp-main` to `miniphp` or any desired name (Optional)
+- Rename the folder name from `vehicleManagementSystem-main` to `vms` or any desired name (Optional)
 - Then start the Apache and MySQL server.
-- Import the database `toyota.sql` which is located at `miniphp/_install` folder.
+- Import the database `toyota.sql` which is located at `vehicleManagementSystem/_install` folder.
-- Then you can access the project by typing `localhost/miniphp` in your browser.
+- Then you can access the project by typing `localhost/vms` in your browser.

 #### The structure in general